aachman98/Sorcar/README.md

 Latest version: v2.0.1

 ## Instructions
-1. Install the file as a Blender addon (User preferences -> Install addon from file...)
+1. Download the zip file and install it as a Blender addon (User preferences -> Install addon from file...)

 _NOTE: Built and tested only for Blender 2.79b_

 2. Open Node Editor (__Do not__ remove the 3D viewport as it is required by some operations like extrude, transform, ...)
-3. Navigate to "PCG Node Tree" and create a new tree
+3. Navigate to "Sorcar" node tree and create a new one
 4. (Optional) Search for "Realtime Mesh Update" operator (search hotkey: Spacebar) and run it to enable active node preview.
 Now selecting any node will change the mesh accordingly.

 _NOTE: Re-run the operator if encountered any error/exception.
 To stop realtime preview, press "ESC"._

 5. Press Shift+A to open the nodes menu.
 Alternatively, navigate through tabs on the left panel in the node editor
-6. Add a "Mesh Output" node and select it to display an option to refresh geometry (if not using realtime preview).
+6. Add a "Refresh Mesh" node (from the Output category) and select it to display an option to refresh geometry (for cases when not using realtime preview).

 Open blender using a command prompt to view degub logs and errors, if encountered.